rhnprabhune/ST558_Project2/README.md

 weighted average price for Apple is at the lower end while for Tesla it as at higher end.
 We can also infer from the plots that weighted average price for Apple and Tesla roughly follow Gaussian distribution.
-While the spread for Apple around the mean is the least, the spread for Tesla around its mean is the most.
-Probably because of Elon’s Tweets !
+While the deviation for Apple around the mean is the least, the deviation for Tesla around its mean is the most.
+Probably because of Elon’s Tweets which contribute to volatiltiy to the stock price!

 <!--*************************************************************************-->